Chapter 7: Detector Architecture

 Prediction Mode

 tracker.predict() extrapolates entity positions using the Kalman predict step without new detections.
-This is used in the game loop’s rescan callback: when tracker confidence exceeds 80%, the rescan skips screenshot capture and YOLO inference entirely, using predicted positions instead (~0ms vs ~100ms).
+This is used in the rescan callback: when the frame differ reports no visual change and tracker confidence exceeds 80%, the rescan skips YOLO inference and uses predicted positions instead (~0ms vs ~100ms).
+The screenshot is still captured — the frame differ needs an image to compare against — so it is only inference that is avoided.

 predicted = detector.tracker.predict() # Instant — no inference